gunnarmorling/kafka-knative-demo/README.md

-# Quarkus / Kafka Streams / Knative Demo for JavaLand 2020.
+# Debezium / Quarkus / Kafka Streams / Knative Demo

-This is the source code of the demo from the JavaLand 2020 talk [Stream Processing with Quarkus, Kafka Streams and Knative](https://programm.javaland.eu/2020/#/scheduledEvent/590798) by Matthias Wessendorf and Gunnar Morling.
+This is the source code of the demo from the DevNation Tech Talk [Serverless stream processing of Debezium data change events with Knative](https://developers.redhat.com/devnation/tech-talks/serverless-stream-debezium/) by Matthias Wessendorf and Gunnar Morling.

 It shows:

-* Aggregating values and joining multiple Kafka topics via Kafka Streams
 * Capturing changes from an RDBMS and exporting them into a Kafka topic using Debezium
+* Aggregating values and joining multiple Kafka topics via Kafka Streams, running on top of Quarkus
 * Feeding data from Kafka to dynamically scaled consumers via Knative
 * Running a web application with WebSockets on Knative